How Much Does a Cockroach Exterminator Cost in 2025?

 Boric Acid Dust

-Boric acid dust is a popular treatment for roach infestations, costing between $100 and $600 per treatment.
-It involves sprinkling toxic dust throughout the home in areas of infestation.
-As the cockroaches crawl through the dust, they absorb the toxic chemicals and eventually die.
+Boric acid dust is a popular cockroach extermination option, costing $100 to $600 per treatment.
+It involves sprinkling toxic dust in areas where roaches are active.
+As they crawl through it, they absorb the chemicals and eventually die.

 Fumigation